adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 * When choosing the rightmost XFF IP, make sure to use the _last_ instance of that header.

-* Using special "true client IPs" set by reverse proxies (like `X-Real-IP`, `True-Client-IP`, etc.) _can_ be good, but it depends on the a) how the reverse proxy actually sets it, b) whether the reverse proxy sets it if it's already present/spoofed, and c) how you've configured the reverse proxy (sometimes).
+* Using special "true client IPs" set by reverse proxies (like `X-Real-IP`, `True-Client-IP`, etc.) _can_ be good, but it depends on a) how the reverse proxy actually sets it, b) whether the reverse proxy sets it if it's already present/spoofed, and c) how you've configured the reverse proxy (sometimes).

 * Any header not specifically set by your reverse proxy cannot be trusted.
-For example, you _must not_ check the `X-Real-IP` header if you're not behind Nginx or something else that always sets it, because you'll be reading a spoofed value.
+For example, you _must not_ check the `X-Real-IP` header if you're not behind Nginx or something else that _always_ sets it, because you'll be reading a spoofed value.

 * A lot of rate limiter implementations are using spoofable IPs and are vulnerable to rate limiter escape and memory exhaustion attacks.